zikaden/CO2_Tamagotchi/README.md

 This Express app uses geolocation tracking to monitore and positively re-enforece green movement.
-It was set up as a pair-programming project with nalipay (https://github.com/nalipay), fulfilling the requirements of a basic Full-stack Web Application with a validation model, a user CRUD and an adittional CRUD model.
+It was set up as a pair-programming project with nalipay (https://github.com/nalipay), fulfilling the requirements of a basic Full-stack Web Application with a validation model, a user CRUD and an adittional tamagotchi CRUD model.

 How it works: